 Naturally active and inquisitive, it is important to ensure that if you choose to have a house cat, they are appropriately stimulated and kept happy.
 Cats who are outdoors have the benefit of exploring their surroundings, climbing, and socializing with other animals in their area.

-An indoor environment can become boring for a cat, and this will be why they would naturally want to try and get outside to see new space.
+An indoor environment can become boring for a cat, and this is why they would naturally want to try and get outside to see new space.
 It is important to note that having an indoor cat requires a lot more time and effort to make sure their mental and physical health is maintained.

 We have pulled together some tips on keeping your cat active, stimulated, and happy if they stay indoors.

-- For your cat’s ‘business’ it is important that their litter tray is kept clean and changed regularly.
+- For your cat’s ‘business,’ it is important that their litter tray is kept clean and changed regularly.
 It should be in a quiet space where they get some privacy.

 - Ensure your cat is appropriately sprayed and neutered.
 This will remove their urge to escape outside and find a mate, prevent them from spraying in your home